zacmks/Hackintosh-Aero-15X/README.md

 In summary:

 - Use EFI folder to boot/install your hackintosh
-- Setup for the SMBIOS information for your installation
+- Set the SMBIOS information for your installation
 - Optionally, apply the CFG lock fix

 ## Special Multi-Version release